 Coach House Platinum III

 If budget is less of an issue, your best bet is the Coach House Platinum III.
-Built on a Ford Transit 3500 chassis, this Class C rig is unlike any other and is the best Class C RV for budgeting.
+Built on a Ford Transit 3500 chassis, this Class C motorhome rig is unlike any other and is the best Class C RV for budgeting.
 From the one-piece fiberglass body to the 306-horsepower engine, Coach House knows its way around high-performance RVing.

 Of course, it’s not just the construction that makes the Platinum III appealing.
 For example, heated holding tanks ensure nothing freezes over—even when you’re camping in rugged conditions.
 As far as interior amenities, you can expect high-end features like an in-dash GPS, backup video camera with a color monitor, plus a Wi-Fi 4G LTE system with a booster.

-Whether you’re hoping to go off-road or want to stay super-connected, the Coach House Platinum III might be the perfect RV if your budget has some wiggle room.
+Whether you’re hoping to go off-road or want to stay super-connected, the Coach House Platinum III might be the perfect RV type if your budget has some wiggle room.
 And, if you want to upgrade further, you can add a power awning, memory foam mattresses, and even full body paint.

 - Plenty of external storage space